Bradley Willman: Pre-Kline investigations

 In March 2000, Willman helped the Royal Canadian Mounted Police with a child molestation case.
 Some time after August 2000, Willman anonymously provided to a private watchdog group documents related to a Kentucky state investigation of child molestation and production of child pornography.
 Prior to January 2001, the United States Customs Service contacted Willman to see whether he had discovered any useful information related to a suspected Russian child pornography ring.

 United States v.
 Kline

 In early May 2000, California Superior Court Judge Ronald C. Kline (1941–) downloaded the Trojan horse to his computer.
 The Trojan Horse allowed Willman, who was in British Columbia, to monitor the contents of Kline's computer in California.
-Between May 2000 and mid-April 2001, Willman copied from Kline's computer portions of Kline's diary.
+Between May 2000 and mid-April 2001, Willman copied portions of Kline's diary from Kline's computer.

 In April 2001, Willman anonymously forwarded excerpts of a diary on Kline's hard drives with a final entry dated March 18, 2001 to the website of pedophile-watchdog PedoWatch.
 PedoWatch passed the diary on to the San Bernardino County Sheriff's Office, which forwarded it to the California Attorney General's office, which in turn sent it on to the City of Irvine Police Department.